idiap/bob/src/python/io/doc/index.rst

 -------------------

 Arraysets are lists of arrays with the same shape and element type.
-You can load and save ``io.Arrayset``\s pretty much like you do for a plain ``io.Array``\s.
+You can load and save :py:class:`torch.io.Arrayset`\s pretty much like you do for a plain :py:class:`torch.io.Array`\s.
 All constraints and details for data loading hold for this class as well such as the deferred loading property we explained earlier.
 A list of arrays can only be serialized and de-serialized from specific formats:

   * Matlab (``.mat``), supporting all kinds of scalars and array types, with the codec ``matlab.arrayset.binary``;